 By advertising directly on Samsung devices, you’re reaching early adopters.
 They are likely to look past the potential challenges of being the first to jump into a new technology.
 Samsung users will embrace on-device advertising placements as a new and unique feature on their device - like Aura’s Game Spotlight, which puts a new game on users’ phones every week based on their current preferences, or Aura’s In-Life App Discovery, which recommends your app to users during device updates.

 Samsung phones have high brand loyalty

 Samsung leads Android phones with 63.9% trade-in brand loyalty, while just 10.8% of users stick with other Android devices according to Tom's Guide.
 Once consumers start using Samsung devices, they’re likely to stay loyal to the brand.
-Even more so, Gen X has the highest rate of brand loyalty of any of the generations according to Streng.

 When running UA campaigns, the ultimate goal is to acquire users that will remain loyal in the long term.
 Advertising on Samsung devices means reaching users that are dedicated to the brands they engage with and are unlikely to switch their loyalty once they get started.